Reckoning With a Powerful Man's Bad Behavior

 “Like many women, I fell in a trap of being demeaned by him and yet finding myself looking to him for assistance,” says Marsh.
 “Several years after the incident, I emailed to ask him for career help.
 I feel quite ashamed of this now.”

-“I owe a great deal to his support and his mentorship,” says the book critic and author Ruth Franklin, who held multiple editorial positions, including as Leon’s associate literary editor, from 1999 to 2014.
+“I owe a great deal to his support and his mentorship,” says the book critic and author Ruth Franklin, who held multiple editorial positions, including Leon’s associate literary editor, from 1999 to 2014.
 “It was no secret that Leon regularly acted inappropriately with many women on staff, including me, but his actions were largely overlooked because he wielded enormous power and because he was often charming, funny, and brilliant.
 Regardless of what he intended, numerous women found his actions and remarks patronizing, insulting, or damaging.”

 As a senior political writer, I didn’t look to Leon for mentoring.
 Even so, I wanted to stay in his good graces—not merely because I feared Bad Leon, but because Good Leon could be, yes, incomparably charming, funny, and brilliant.
-I rationalized that I could “handle” the rest and that his low-level lechery was simply the cost.
+I rationalized that I could handle the rest and that his low-level lechery was simply the cost.

 Should I have slugged him at some point?
 Probably.
 More responsibly, I should have lodged a formal complaint.
-At the very least, I should have had the sense not to accept Leon’s invitations for post-work drinks.
+At the very least, I should have had the sense not to accept Leon’s invitations for postwork drinks.
 But I was ever so much more tolerant and conflict-averse then than I am now, and life is full of regrets.

 Stop beating yourself up, ladies.
 These things are always complicated.
 But they are not your fault.
 They never were.